An integrating factor is a function by which an

 using the

 product rule.
-Integrating both sides with respect to then gives the solution
+Integrating both sides with respect to

 Reference : http://mathworld.wolfram.com/IntegratingFactor.html